Here's a question for you:

-Instruct your children on keeping their full name, age, school, and other private information private online (through email, social media, text messages, and the like).
+- Instruct your children on keeping their full name, age, school, and other private information private online (through email, social media, text messages, and the like).

 - Consider using one of the identity theft protection or credit monitoring services - yes, even for your kids.
-LifeLock, for example, offers a plan called LifeLock Junior, which is specifically designed for people under the age of 18.
+LifeLock, for example, offers identity theft protection called LifeLock Junior, which is specifically designed for people under the age of 18.

-There are times you will have to provide your child's social security number, however, you still want to be aware of what's happening to that information.
+There are times you will have to provide your child's social security number, however, you still want to be aware of what's happening to that personally identifiable information.

 - Always ask if there's an alternative to providing your child's whole social security number.
 You may be able to give only the last four numbers instead.
 I personally always simply skip over the SS number part when filling out forms for my children at the doctor, and it's never been brought up as posing an issue.